 Another significant feature is its one-click encryption tool that can hide your IP address on activation and encrypt your traffic.
 It hides your footprints on the web and avoids surveillance.

 Epic Browser doesn’t save your history, and there is no DNS pre-fetching, third-party cookies, or autofill feature.
 On closing a browsing session, the browser automatically deletes any database, preference, cookies associated with your account.

 - Always-On Private Browsing mode

 - Blocks ads, cryptocurrency mining scripts, and malware.

 This Chrome alternative comes from the Russian web search corporation Yandex that uses the Blink web browser engine.
 Yandex is a Chromium-based browser that gives a tough competition to Google in almost all spheres.

-Yandex has gained popularity owing to its security features such DNSCrypt technology which encrypts DNS traffic between computer and servers.
+Yandex has gained popularity owing to its security features, such as DNSCrypt technology, which encrypts DNS traffic between computers and servers.
 It can automatically encrypt the communication whenever you connect to an open WiFi network.

 This browser also checks webpage security with the Yandex security system and downloaded files with Kaspersky anti-virus.
 To load the web pages faster, it uses Opera’s Turbo technology on slow connections.
 Besides this, Yandex browser lets you install extensions from Chrome Web Store and use Opera Add-ons too.